devsoc/Disco/README.md

 # Disco

-The last guide you need to refer, to get started to code💃
+The ultimate guide from becoming a apprentice to a master in CS! 💃